18F/handbook/_pages/business-units/18f/projects-partners/collaboration-tools.md

 - Truly low-impact: Mural shouldn't be used to store anything confidential or authoritative.
 Instead, use it for ephemeral organization of information and production visualizations.
 Non-GSA participants are invited to use the service anonymously.
   </details>

-## Helping partners make the most of these new tools
+### Helping partners make the most of these new tools

 Here are some recommendations for how to level up our partners' skills:

-### Provide a training or learning materials
+#### Provide a training or learning materials

 - Use or adapt Greg Walker's [Slack training](https://gsa-tts.slack.com/files/U0KHZ7BE1/F82812ZJ6/Notes_from_Slack_training).
 - There are some useful Github-related resources listed in [this Slack thread](https://gsa-tts.slack.com/archives/CHZLJBWCV/p1559759830000500) or [this Slack thread](https://gsa-tts.slack.com/archives/C04KL9ZN2/p1571357280118500).

-### Learn by doing/watching/failing
+#### Learn by doing/watching/failing

 - Introduce product features as needed on calls.
 - Let the partner play around with the tools in a low-risk environment—let them fail and “break” things.
 It's a great way to learn!

-### Develop shared conventions with your partner
+#### Develop shared conventions with your partner

 - Consider creating a “how we work” document detailing your team conventions (e.g. task labels, how you title a story, etc).
 It's a lot easier to remind folks of the process when you have a document to point them to.

-## Helping partners transition off collaboration tools
+### Helping partners transition off collaboration tools

 - **Important!** Don't wait until the end of a project to think about this!
 - If the partner is using 18F tools during the project, the team should **advise the partner on how to gain access to their own versions** of those tools or comparable alternatives.
 - The TTS Handbook details processes for offboarding partners off our own tools, like Slack ([account removal]({{site.baseurl}}/slack/#offboarding) and [exporting]({{site.baseurl}}/slack/#exporting-channel-contents)), [Github]({{site.baseurl}}/github/#rules), and Google Drive.
 The Account Manager will facilitate this offboarding, including providing ample warning to the partner.
 - If the team has been using the partner's collaboration tools, be sure to capture any documents or artifacts before we lose access.

+## Using partners' tools

+Per the [IT Standards policy](https://www.gsa.gov/directives-library/gsa-information-technology-it-standards-profile-21601f-chge-2-cio), section 2(e):

+> Collaboration with another agency through software or cloud services which they use for managing non-GSA data (either data owned by that agency or public data) does not require security or Section 508 compliance review, as that responsibility is assumed by the providing agency.
+Other policies which may restrict the use of GSA Enterprise Accounts or the release of GSA-owned data may still apply.

+In other words, it is generally fine to use a tool authorized and maintained by a partner agency.
+If you're not sure, reach out to [ispcompliance@gsa.gov](mailto:ispcompliance@gsa.gov) and [devops@gsa.gov](devops@gsa.gov).